 Governance Resources for Members – At this page you'll find Governance documents such as Administrative Procedures, Bylaws, and meeting materials including handbooks and minutes.
 You must be logged in as a member to access this page.

 ASA has a multi-tiered governance structure.
 There are four primary governing bodies:

-House of Delegates – The HOD is the primary legislative and governing body of ASA.
+House of Delegates (HOD) – The HOD is the primary representative, legislative and policy-setting body of ASA.
 It is composed of delegates and alternate delegates, directors and alternate directors of the board, officers, past presidents, the editor-in-chief for Journals, chairs of all sections, the chair of the delegation to the AMA, five members of the Resident Component Governing Council and one non-voting medical student.
 It exercises final authority over all matters except where delegated elsewhere by the bylaws.
 This body meets over two sessions held in conjunction with the Annual Meeting.

-The Executive Committee – The EC consists of the president, president-elect and the first vice president.
+The Executive Committee (EC) – The EC consists of the president, president-elect and the first vice president.
 The president may name the immediate past president as a fourth member of the EC.
 The EC expedites, executes and administers the policies adopted by the HOD and BOD.
 If necessary, they may publish and implement positions or statements on behalf of ASA when this proves to be in the Society’s best interests.

 Committees and Editorial Boards